Pandemic Is Prompting Many to Get Important Estate-planning Work Completed - BusinessWest

 He said that, while people can certainly take that route, he projects that many who do will leave out something or make a mistake that could have serious implications later, when loved ones are left to settle an estate (more on that later).

+“People who had been putting this off for one reason or another are suddenly deciding not to put it off anymore.
+They’re calling up, hoping to get a plan in place sooner, rather than later. ”

-For our upcoming issue’s focus on estate planning, BusinessWest looks at how the COVID-19 pandemic is prompting many to get important estate-planning work done, and how the legal community is responding.
+For this issue and its focus on estate planning, BusinessWest looks at how the COVID-19 pandemic is prompting many to get important estate-planning work done, and how the legal community is responding.

 Where There’s a Will…